 Location and Facilities

 There is nothing wrong with attending classes that have more of a fitness focus, but just be aware that it is unlikely you will learn any real techniques.
-The point of those fitness classes are to make you tired, not teach you skill, and they no doubt serve their purpose well.
-However, at a real martial arts gym you will learn the skill at the same time as you gain the fitness.
+The point of those fitness classes is to make you tired, not teach you skill, and they no doubt serve their purpose well.
+However, at a real martial arts gym, you will learn the skill at the same time as you gain fitness.
 Why not have both!?

 Cost for Fighter vs cost for casual Enthusiast

-This can be looked at in two ways: overall cost of muay thai, or value for money.
-The fighters often have similar weekly fees to attend the gym (sometimes a little extra), but will be going to classes much more frequently to prepare for their competitions, where as a casual enthusiast may only attend classes 2-3 times per week.
+This can be looked at in two ways: the overall cost of Muay Thai, or value for money.
+The fighters often have similar weekly fees to attend the gym (sometimes a little extra), but will be going to classes much more frequently to prepare for their competitions, whereas a casual enthusiast may only attend classes 2-3 times per week.
 Let’s not forget that the cost of boxing and Muay Thai training can extend beyond membership fees.
 There is also the purchasing of training equipment, the cost of which can vary greatly.
-How will you know which gear to buy, and if you are overpaying?
+How will you know which gear to buy and if you are overpaying?

-Some middle of the range brands that will more than get the job done, but dont have the same prestige or reputation as the ones mentioned above, and therefor don’t cost as much are: Sting, Morgan, SMAI.
+Some middle of the range brands that will more than get the job done, but don’t have the same prestige or reputation as the ones mentioned above, and therefore don’t cost as much are Sting, Morgan, SMAI.

 Stay away from buying your gear in a store that doesn’t specialise in sports.

 Again, this will vary greatly depending on the factors mentioned previously.
-If you are looking for the best quality training available, there are current and former world champions that teach one on one muay thai lessons for over $100 per session.
-The services they provide can vary from fight training, to weight loss, to life coaching.
-If you are simply looking to get fit and lose some weight, but don’t have the budget, you may be better suited to personal trainer who isn’t a world champion, but in the long run the process may be slower.
+If you are looking for the best quality training available, there are current and former world champions that teach one on one Muay Thai lessons for over $100 per session.
+The services they provide can vary from fight training to weight loss, to life coaching.
+If you are simply looking to get fit and lose some weight, but don’t have the budget, you may be better suited to a personal trainer who isn’t a world champion, but in the long run, the process may be slower.